-Vocabulary instruction is important.
+The way we teach vocabulary to our students is important.
 Like so important.

 Why?
 Well, our students are constantly being exposed to new words every single day.
 Elementary students are exposed to anywhere from 2,000 – 3,000 new words every year!
 That is a huge number of new words to learn and remember.

-And if we really want to make sure our all of those new vocabulary words stick with our students, then we need to make sure that we know how to teach vocabulary in a way that will make it easy for students to understand and retain new words they come across in all the texts they read.
+And if we really want to make sure all of those new vocabulary words stick with our students, then we need to make sure that we know how to teach vocabulary in a way that will make it easy for students to understand and retain new words they come across in all the texts they read.

 10 Tips To Help Improve How You Teach Vocabulary: